fromflux/dev-test-frontend/README.md

 # fromflux/dev-test-frontend

-This is a front end development assessment
+This is the source code for a front end development assessment solution available [here](https://dev-test-frontend.herokuapp.com)

 ## Installation